sebybuga/log-monitor/README.md

    - form terminal application folder: java -jar target/logmonitor-0.0.1-SNAPSHOT.jar

 ## Usage
-   The application will read the file and generate the alerts (error and warnings) at a specified time interval.
+   The application will read the file and generate the alerts (error and warnings) at a specified time interval (milliseconds).
    This interval can be modified using log.scheduler.fixedRate parameter from src/main/resources/application.properties file.
+   Default is 30000 ms ->30 seconds.

-   Thresholds for warnings and errors can be modified using the following parameters from application.properties: threshold.warning.seconds threshold.error.seconds.
+   Thresholds for warnings and errors (seconds) can be modified using the following parameters from application.properties: threshold.warning.seconds threshold.error.seconds.